 The complete layout consists of three scenic boards, the outer two being open-topped (see accompanying diagram showing the bridge section), two at 1 metre length and one at 1.2 metres with two 1.3 metre storage yards, one at each end.
 The scale is 4mm : 1 foot and track-work is laid to EM Gauge Society standards.
 Points and crossings are of plywood sleeper and rivet construction and plain track, the now unavailable Ratio plastic sleeper bases, supporting code 75 bullhead rail.
 Most rails and sleeper bases are re-cycled from an earlier layout.

-Cassettes produced from 1cm angle mounted on suitable timber are used as off-stage storage.
-These allow a maximum train length of locomotive and three carriages or seven goods wagons.
+Originally cassettes produced from 1cm angle mounted on suitable timber were used as off-stage storage.
+These allowed a maximum train length of locomotive and three carriages or seven goods wagons.
 Of late baseboards with traversers have replaced the former; giving a much reliable entry-exit situation for trains, the traversers have made life easier for visiting operators.

 Cross baseboard wiring is minimised by localising the track plan panels, which operate in conjunction with the electric pencil.